 View from terrace in other direction of terracotta rooftops and the neighborhood.
 Just one block more and you're at the Arno river.

-The king size bed can be make up as a dual king or two twins.
+The bed can be make up as a dual king or two twins.
 Lamps on nightstands provide reading light.
+Bedroom gets lots of light from windows on two sides.

 Bathroom windows admits plenty of natural light.
 There is a large cabinet to the left of the sink with plenty of storage space for toiletries.